ROBERT SIEGEL, Host:

 NPR's Larry Abramson has that story.

 LARRY ABRAMSON: As head of the Council of the Great City Schools, Mike Casserly has seen lots of depressing numbers about achievement for minority students.
 But performance for black males is shockingly low.

-The Council of the Great City Schools hopes these numbers will lead to a White House conference focusing on achievement for black males.
+ABRAMSON: The Council of the Great City Schools hopes these numbers will lead to a White House conference focusing on achievement for black males.
 But many other studies have drawn attention to this problem with few results.

-Some black leaders, however, feel the problem goes beyond funding.
+ABRAMSON: Some black leaders, however, feel the problem goes beyond funding.
 Michael Wotorson, of the Campaign for High School Equity, says black students enter kindergarten less prepared.
 And that means black home life plays some role.

-Larry Abramson, NPR News, Washington.
+ABRAMSON: Larry Abramson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.